-Tommy’s search gets put on hold so he takes a walk by the river
+Tommy’s search gets put on hold so he takes a walk by the river – an excerpt from the book

 I get in my car and drive to the river.
 I park in a lot and try to nap.
 I can’t sleep.
 I get out and step through weeds and gravel and trash, and cross the tracks until I am under the shadow of the Shelby Street Bridge.
 I hear the clank clank of the cars and the ruffling of pigeons roosting on the girders overhead.
 Below, I see an old colored man in a skiff on the river.
 He hauls in a trotline and comes up with five or six catfish.